 Features of Fixed Income Funds

 - It is a low-risk investment and secures the capital of the investor.

-- It gives fixed, regular returns to the investors in the form of interest or dividend.
+- It gives fixed, regular returns to the investors as interest or dividends.

 - It is more suitable for conservative investors who tend to avoid risk.
-It is more popular among retirement portfolios.
+It is more prevalent among retirement portfolios.

 - It reduces the risk in the portfolio of the investors who also invests in stocks.

-Fixed income funds are issued by the government, corporates, banks, financial instruments, etc. They are issued to seek funds from investors, and in turn, they pay regularly to the investors in the form of interest or dividend.
+Fixed income funds are issued by the government, corporates, banks, financial instruments, etc. They are given to seek funds from investors, and in turn, they regularly pay to the investors in the form of interest or dividends.

 Zen Corp floats a fixed-income bond for the expansion of the business.
-They issued the 5% bond with the face value of $1,000/ bond, and it matures in 5 years.
-The funds are used in funding the new business segment.
+They issued the 5% bond with the face value of $1,000/ bond, which matures in 5 years.
+The funds are used to fund the new business segment.